 Mager’s ledger book from this period after the War shows that he was extending credit to respected neighbors and family members, including his brother Milton.
 This ledger books shows that Mager was lending cash, as well as selling things like “segars,” canned oysters, sugar, coffee, tobacco, “dress goods,” buttons, and fabrics like cotton and calico.
 The relatively few entries in this ledger indicate that business was slow and that Mager was reluctant to extend credit outside of his immediate circle of family and friends.
 Mager apparently did not have a store from which to sell these things to the public.
 An entry in this ledger dated 15 February 1866 indicates that for the six months prior to that date he had been working as a clerk in the store of Robert H. Long for $30 a month.
 A similar entry in February of 1867 shows that he received another $180 for an additional six months of work at Long’s.
 By 1867 Mager was comfortable enough with his income to get married, and on 5 March of that year he wed Martha Jane Canter.
 One month after getting married Mager was able to purchase a house on the east side of Main Street near its intersection with Locust Street.
 The property had come on the market suddenly after its previous owner has defaulted on a deed of trust.
 John W. Ritenour purchased it and then immediately sold it to Mager for $55 more than he had paid for it.
 In the deed Ritenour states that he was selling the property to Mager “in behalf and for the benefit of his wife Martha Jane Steele.”
 On page 14 of Mager’s ledger he notes in the top margin that he moved into this new house on 9 May 1867.

 Earlier that year, in January 1872, Mager and Milton had purchased the stone side of the Stone House.
 There is no evidence that they intended to use it as a store.
-Both men already had houses, though Milton was still renting his home at that point.
+Both men already had houses, so it is unlikely that either of them considered it as a future residence.
 The best clue we have about the way this property was being used at that time comes from Mager’s ledger.
 On Page 18 there is an account for “C.H. & I.B.
 Guard” who were paying $1.50 per month rent on a house that they had moved into back in November of 1871.
 Later on page 20 and 21 of this ledger book Mager records that in 1875 Enoch Jenkins, an African American blacksmith, and a man named Aaron Thomas were each renting separate houses at $2.00 and $1.50 per month respectively.
 It is also clear that the stone side of the Stone House was not the only property the brothers were leasing out.
 In September of 1872 (about eight months after purchasing the stone side of the Stone House) Mager and Milton purchased, a 118-acre farm with a house called the “Cross Roads Tract” for $1,180 about a mile east of town.
-They would also eventually own a building at the intersection of Marlboro Road and the railroad tracks to the west of town by the railroad depot.

-Unfortunately the ledger does not identify the location of the properties that were rented.
+The ledger does not identify the location of the properties that were rented.
 “C.H. & I.B.
 Guard,” who were paying $1.50 per month on a house they had moved into back in November of 1871, were most likely Charles H. Guard (1840-1896) and his older brother John B. Guard (1839-1913).
 (Mager used the old custom of substituting the initial “I” for the letter “J” in his ledger book.)
 County and Federal census records show that both of these Guard brothers were married at that time and working as carpenters.
-Their mother was Emily Shryock Guard, the oldest daughter of Frederick Shryock and sister to Charles and Jacob Shryock.
-This is the same Shryock family that had purchased the stone side of the Stone House in 1843, and had continued to own it until Jacob Shryock (Charles and John Guard’s uncle) sold it to Steele & Bro.
+Their mother was Emily Shryock Guard, the oldest daughter of Frederick Shryock and sister to Charles and Jacob Shryock, the previous owners of the stone side of the Stone House.
 This Shryock family connection, combined with their dates of tenancy recorded in Mager’s ledger, strongly point to Charles and John being the tenants in the stone side of the Stone House when Mager and Milton purchased the property.
 In other words, the Guard brothers, who were already renting the property from their uncle, began to pay rent to Steele & Bro. in January 1872.
 It is very likely that Charles and John Guard were leasing the property as a winter/off-season shop for their carpentry business.
 By April of 1872 Mager’s ledger records that “Edd Shryock” had started to pay the rent on the house.
 Perhaps the spring weather and the return of the building season brought an end to the Guard brothers’ tenancy.
 In any case, the account ends on 15 May 1872 with Edd Shryock paying rent for one more month.
 It is possible that after that time the account was kept in another Steele & Bro. ledger book.

-Unfortunately, we have not found any other surviving records that would shed any more light on the tenants who rented the stone side of the Stone House during this period.
+We have yet to find any other surviving records that would shed any more light on the tenants who rented the stone side of the Stone House during this period.
 It is possible that Steele & Bro. also used it as employee housing.
 In any case, the Steele’s business continued to thrive until tragedy struck on 3 February 1884, when Milton died of meningitis.
-After Milton’s death, Mager continued to operate the business as “Steele & Bro.” until he passed away on 26 August 1900 after a long illness.
+After Milton’s death, Mager continued to operate the business as “Steele & Bro.” until he passed away in on 26 August 1900 after a long illness.
 Just prior to his death the stone side of the property was sold to Katie Mae Lemley Parker.